 In addition to financial cost savings, there are also significant benefits to the community and individuals on a more human level.
 For example, individuals in crisis report feeling less threatened and stigmatized in interactions with co-responder teams than interactions with law enforcement alone.
 So that piece is a win for the individual and law enforcement.

-Additionally, according to National Alliance On Mental Illness, serious mental illness causes 193.2 billion dollars in lost earnings each year, or an average of $16,302 less earnings per person than individuals not experiencing mental illness.
+Additionally, according to National Alliance On Mental Illness, serious mental illness causes 193.2 billion dollars in lost earnings each year, or an average of $16,302 fewer earnings per person than individuals not experiencing mental illness.
 So when a person is struggling with their mental health or substance abuse issues and is not receiving treatment.
 It is easy to see why they cannot be the most productive version of themselves.

 Negatives Of Co-Responder Programs